 Scintec operates its own research and development units in Rottenburg (Germany), Boulder (Colorado, USA) and Rio de Janeiro (Brazil).
 Production is based in Rottenburg (Germany) and Boulder (Colorado, USA).

-Advanced atmospheric sensing makes for a safer, greener and more sustainable world.
+Advanced atmospheric sensing makes for a smarter, safer and more sustainable world.

 We create, supply and support outstanding atmospheric sensors and solutions for science, industry and governments.